Digital museum showcasing the collection of worldwide legends over the years! 千古不朽博物館展示多年來收藏的世界傳奇故事!

 Provenance: Private Collector, France, 2021

-This is an undated insect observation jar featuring a metal base marked with the emblem of a “Gallic rooster,” symbolising France, and the French inscription “MODELE DÉPOSÉ” (registered design).
+This is an insect observation jar featuring a metal base marked with the emblem of a “Gallic rooster,” symbolising France, and the French inscription “MODELE DÉPOSÉ” (registered design).
 The jar’s top includes a detachable magnifying glass, allowing for detailed observation of insects placed inside.
 The glass body of the jar also permits viewing of the insects from the side.
 Upon closer inspection, the glass contains numerous tiny air bubbles, indicating that it was likely crafted using traditional hand-blown techniques.

 When discussing France and insects, the world-renowned entomologist Jean-Henri Fabre naturally comes to mind.
 Born in AD 1823 in the southern French province of Aveyron, Fabre grew up in a modest household and had to leave school to work.
 Despite these challenges, he earned a degree from the Paris Academy of Sciences through persistent self-study while working.
 At the age of 45, Fabre purchased a plot of land in the village of Sérignan in southern France, naming it the “Harmas,” where he conducted meticulous observations and studies of insects.